Bielschowsky's silver stain

 Paul Polak and Douglas Feinstein, University of Illinois, Chicago.
 Bielschowsky's silver stain is a very useful tool to detect nerve fibers.
-It can be used to stain axons, neurofibrils and senile
+It can be used to stain axons, neurofibrils, and senile plaques, which are commonly associated with neurodegenerative conditions such as Alzheimer's disease.

-Place sections in 50 ml 10% silver nitrate in dark at 37ºC for 30 min.
+Place sections in 50 mL 10% silver nitrate in the dark at 37ºC for 30 min.

 Wash 3 times for 3 min in dH2O.